-Figure 4.6 below presents the percentage of households using mud-covered tree trunks as their main wall material by district.
+Figure 4.6 below presents the percentage of households with mud-covered tree trunks as wall material by district.
 The main wall material of dwellings were classified as follows: mud bricks, mud bricks covered with cement, tree trunks with mud, tree trunks with mud and cement, oven-fired brick, and other unspecified material.

-In Kayonza district, 51% of households use mud-covered tree trunks as their wall material, followed by mud bricks (26%) and tree trunks with mud and cement (8%).
-At national level, 35.2% of households use mud-covered tree trunks; in urban areas the figure is only 17.1% and 38.3% in rural areas.
+In Muhanga district, 7.3% of households use mud-covered tree trunks as a wall material; 66% use mud bricks and 20% mud bricks covered with cement.
+At national level, 35.2% of households use mud-covered tree trunks as wall material while in urban areas the figure is only 17.1% and 38.3% in rural areas.

-It is clear that Kayonza district is still below the rural area average in terms of improving wall construction material.
+It is clear that Muhanga district is among districts with a high percentage in terms of improving wall construction material.

-Energy sector EDPRS Self-Assessment, EWSA, MININFRA, November 2011.
+&lt;sup>5 Energy sector EDPRS Self-Assessment, EWSA, MININFRA, November 2011.